gabrielrinaldi/heroku-buildpack-ejson/README.md

 [EJSON](https://github.com/Shopify/ejson) secrets on deploy.

 It's a fork of [Shopify's EJSON buildpack](https://github.com/Shopify/ejson) that exports secrets as environment variables on application start rather than writing to a JSON file when the slug is compiled.
+This avoids storing an unencrypted secrets file on disk and protects against scenarios like a remote code execution exploit being able to capture that file.

 ## Keys